wilaak/radix-router/README.md

 | Memory usage                  | 643.23 KB         | 489.06 KB        | 1,929.10 KB      |
 | Peak memory usage             | 680.77 KB         | 507.34 KB        | 1,995.07 KB      |

 The benchmark used 71 registered routes and tested 39 different paths.
-The benchmark consists mostly of dynamic routes, which favors RadixRouter.
 You can see the benchmark setup in the `benchmark` folder.

 ## License